 On July 22nd, 2011, months before the Russian Civil War began, one of the greatest heists in the game took place.
 BigMaman, right-hand man of MACTEP (leader of SOLAR) and co-founder of the alliance, made off with 900 billion ISK worth of assets, including Titans and supercarriers.
 Over 2,400 PLEX licenses (200+ years of game-time) were stolen.
 At the time it was considered around $42,000 in real life cash, large enough to deserve an article by the CCP developers.

 BigMaman had been estranged from MACTEP, who he once knew as an old friend.
 Tired of his authoritarian leadership, he used his director role privileges to leave the alliance with a “compensation fee.”
 He stated that his issue was personal, spared the alliance wallet, and decided not to disband the alliance.
 It would have been far more damaging.
 Just a day before the theft, his alt lost an Avatar-class Titan to the selling party, Legion of xXDeathXx, just 15 minutes after the transaction.
-It was later reimbursed by xXDeath’s CEO, UAxDeath himself.
+It was later reimbursed by xXDeath’s CEO UAxDeath, who was also a friend.
 An extensive translation by Red Orchestra was posted on EVENews24.
 The original eve-ru thread still exists.

 BigMaman, who suspiciously joined xXDeath’s executor corp a month after the heist, posted an expose of the conflict and his rationale for the theft.
 He reasoned that his drama with MACTEP actually began several years ago and involved dirty politics and harrowing tales of RMT.
 The relationship between SOLAR and xXDeath reached a boiling point.
 The thought of a traitor being harbored within the ranks of a BFF alliance was too much for MACTEP.
-While many complexities existed such as a major conflict with a renter alliance, this was believed to be the catalyst.
-Certain players were rumored to make thousands of dollars in real life through RMT operations; threatening renter space put some real life income sources at risk.
+While many complexities existed such as a major conflict with a renter alliance and violent territorial disputes, this was believed to be the catalyst.
+Certain players were rumored to make thousands of dollars in real life through RMT operations, which meant threatening renter space put real life income sources at risk for some players.